-Based on our conversation with Erin and our own process for hiring writers, here’s how to find and hire the best professional blog writers:
+Let’s dive into it; here’s how to find and hire the best professional blog writers:

-1. Find writers through “vetted sources”
+1. Find vetted writers

 And you CAN find writers in those places.
 Only that you’re going to have to spend a lot of time wading through so many applications to separate high-quality from low-quality writers.